Skip to main content

 • improve presentation skills to communicate complex ideas clearly and concisely

-• make compelling visuals/media to accompany their research project
+• produce compelling visuals and media to accompany their research project

-• master the communications skills needed to describe research to funders, hiring committees, interviewers, and the general public—building on the training and tools available to all students through Harvard Griffin GSAS, in academic departments, and at the Derek Bok Center for Teaching and Learning
+• practice the communication skills needed to describe research to funders, hiring committees, interviewers, and the general public—building on the training and tools available to all students through Harvard Griffin GSAS, in academic departments, and at the Derek Bok Center for Teaching and Learning

 • build community with peers across fields in Harvard Griffin GSAS

-• share their research with a general audience, including via a public video that is made of each talk from the symposium (see past talks here)
+• celebrate their research with a general audience, including via a public video of each talk from the symposium (see past talks here)

 • benefit from the mentoring of the Harvard Horizons Faculty Fellows